 Jobs in Costa Rica for expats aren’t plentiful.
 Don’t expect to arrive and pick up an expat job right away.
 There is plenty of local talent and it’s best to leave the jobs for them.
 So, if you are wondering, can I move to Costa Rica and still make money?
 Of course!

 Expats moving to Costa Rica should find ways to earn money online, live off retirement, or start a business here.
 One of the reasons that Costa Rica is such an expat hotspot is because you can start a business on a tourist visa.
-This opens up the potential for a non-resident to work in tourism or open a hotel or restaurant.
+This opens up the potential for plenty of non-residential Costa Rica pros to work in tourism or open a hotel or restaurant.

 When we opened up our hotel in Guanacaste in 2018, we got first-hand experience of what it’s like to open a business outside of your home country.
 Even with the many challenges and headaches, it’s been an amazing journey!

 Lastly, it’s important to note that work permits can be hard to qualify for.
 Foreigners must prove that they are filling a position that a Costa Rican is not qualified for or is incapable of doing.
 To receive the work permit, your employer must sponsor you, and the process is slow and filled with paperwork!